 - On the Moderation Queue page, the posts appear in alphabetical order by title.
 Select the column title to sort by post title, author, or date.
 To review a post, select Moderate.

 - On the Moderate Post page, read the post and select Publish or Return.
 Published messages are immediately posted to the thread.

-- Optionally, type feedback in the text box.
+- Type feedback in the text box.
 Though feedback is optional, you can provide guidance, ask questions, redirect a student's focus, and explain why a post was returned.

 - Select Submit.

-When you choose Return on the Moderate Post page, it's removed from the moderation queue.
+When you choose Return on the Moderate Post page, the post is removed from the moderation queue.
 Students see their returned posts in the thread, along with the explanation you may have provided.
 The post is marked as Returned.

 The student can also see the returned post if they view the forum in Tree View.
 Expand the post with the plus sign.
-If you included feedback, students can see why their posts were returned.
+If you included feedback, students can see why the post was returned.